We are still open to see patients

-Payment can be made by credit card (contactless or we will supply a disposable barrier for you to enter your PIN).
-Or, if you prefer you can pay by bank transfer.
+Payment can be made by credit card, cheque, cash, or, if you prefer you can pay by bank transfer.

 There will be a gap of 30 minutes between patients so that there is no overlap, and to allow for stringent cleaning/sanitising and airing of the treatment room.

 In cases of public health interest matters we have to share basic contact details of those possibly affected by covid 19 Coronavirus to the appropriate tracing agent at Public Health England.